Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of

-In this section, we provide the numerical results for the $J/\psi$ photoproductions in p-p UPCs at LHC energy.
-Several theoretical inputs and the kinematic conditions need to be provided.
-The mass of the proton and $J/\psi$ are $m_{p}=0.938~\mathrm{GeV}$, $m_{J/\psi}=3.097~\mathrm{GeV}$ \cite{Agashe:2014kda}.
-The long-distance matrix elements of NRQCD used in this paper can be found in Ref. \cite{Sharma:2012dy}, where
+In this section, we provide the numerical results for the $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies.
+There are several theoretical inputs, and the kinematic conditions need to be provided.
+The mass of proton and $J/\psi$ are $m_{p}=0.938~\mathrm{GeV}$, $m_{J/\psi}=3.097~\mathrm{GeV}$ \cite{Agashe:2014kda}.
+The LDMEs of NRQCD used in this paper are~\cite{Sharma:2012dy},

 and the multiplicity relations